 EOHS 610: Fundamentals of Environmental Health

-The student in non-degree status is required to receive credit in all graduate courses taken, and must maintain a cumulative GPA of 3.0 or better.
+- Non-degree students are required to receive credit in all graduate courses taken and must maintain a cumulative GPA of 3.0 or better.
 Non-degree students whose cumulative GPA falls below 3.0 will not be approved for further study.

 - A maximum of 12 semester hours may be taken.
 Students interested in enrolling in more than 12 credits must apply for admission into a degree program.

 - International applicants requiring or holding F-1 visa status are not eligible for non-degree admission.